AndreasChristensen89/resto-booking-system/README.md

 - When creating a reservation the updated_bookings page sets it to "not updated" because it's booked within the same minut.
 However, if a user updates the reservation, e.g. number of people, within that minute, it is still registered as "not updated".
     - If I change the setting to be within the same second, it's automatically added as "updated" since created_on and updated_on may be added in different seconds.
 - Admin cannot book tables with specifying booking_end - prepopulated-fields to be tested
-- When 12:00 is booked, django writes 12 as "noon", and the function doesn't work because it expects an integer
 - bootstrap widget implementation from this site: https://pypi.org/project/django-bootstrap-datepicker-plus/
     - Not currently implemented, however, the following is installed: pip install django-bootstrap-datepicker-plus
 - When logged in as user the pagination still thinks that all bookings are there, even though the user only has e.g. 1 booking, so it might show 3 pages to paginate
-- When calculating available seats the system assumes that closing time is on an full-hour mark.
-Does not calculate properly if e.g. 20:30 is the closing time
 - Booking error: I knew 29/11 was booked at 17:00 - tried to see available times for 40 guests on that day - 14:30 is marked as an available time, which means they have the booking until 17:30, which is too long.
-- Cancel function on site doesn't work if there are multiple reservations with the same slug
+- Same user can make many bookings at the same datetime - run a check for booking.author in all bookings and test for booking_start

 Fixed bugs
 - Update booking doesn't work for some reason.
 Information is not updated.
 Gives following error: "POST /bookings/LavaBoy/update/ HTTP/1.1" 302 0 - Was due to view function.
 The save() command was in the wrong order
+- Cancel function on site doesn't work if there are multiple reservations with the same slug Added random string to every slug due to double slugs if first name + last name is the same as another reservation
+- Right now I cannot add the three hours to booking_start "normally" using timedelta since the datetime input is presented in string form.
+Therefore, I added four steps to recreate a string with three hours added. booking_start now uses datetime format
+- When 12:00 is booked, django writes 12 as "noon", and the function doesn't work because it expects an integer now uses datetime, and is no longer an issue
+- When calculating available seats the system assumes that closing time is on an full-hour mark.
+Does not calculate properly if e.g. 20:30 is the closing time
+    No longer uses this feature.
+User is shown validation error in form and uses datetime to calculate available tables

 TIPS
 To reset database: python manage.py migrate MyApp zero